Get in touch

 Previously, she worked as a geologist at Schlumberger, where her career in the energy sector spanned the full science and technology cycle, from research, to technology to operations and training.
 Manar holds a PhD in Earth Science and her expertise lies in structural geology and geodynamics.

-Mark Hayes, Business Partnerships (Digital and AI) and Aviva Partnership Manager
+Mark Hayes, Business Partnerships Manager (Digital and AI)

 Mark manages the University's partnership with Aviva which is centred on data science.
 He also provides oversight, coordination and advice for the University's key industry partnerships across the digital sector.

 Mark has worked in IT systems and project management since 1995.
 He has built sensor networks for air quality monitoring, data management systems for radiotherapy treatment of cancer and studied how to measure data quality.

 Tyler manages the University of Cambridge ThinkLab Programme, which connects researchers with public and private sector organisations to produce research impact at scale.